Know your university counseling, health resources

 “It’s equipped with free on-the-go resources and designed for students’ ease and discretion.
 For example, if in between classes something happens, they’re a bit under the weather, or just need something to hold them over, they can easily access these products,” she added.

 Preparedness is vitally important.
-The Daemen College Rescue Squad (DCRS) is a group of trained EMTs, including current students who have gone through special training.
+The Daemen University Rescue Squad (DCRS) is a group of trained EMTs, including current students who have gone through special training.

 “If there is a medical emergency on campus, DCRS is called, triggering the response of community emergency responders, including town police, fire, and ambulance,” Frazier said.